October 9th, 2020 | How (Not) to Build a Business.

 Not always, of course.
 Building businesses requires a certain degree of luck.
 Good projects often need to close their operations because of the external situation that they cannot influence.
 Well, the corona crisis is a good example of an extenuating circumstance.
 It’s not easy to figure out when is the right moment to pull the plug.

-As Seth Godin has wonderfully explained in his famous book “The Dip,“ quitting smartly is also the factor for success.
+As Seth Godin has wonderfully explained in his famous book “The Dip,“ quitting smartly is also the factor for success in business development plan.
 Every business goes through this hard phase of a dip after you already invested a lot of time and effort, but before you see the exponential growth.
 You need to learn whether or not you should quit in that phase.

 Sometimes your market-fit just isn’t good enough.
 With time, it becomes obvious that your business will not succeed no matter how good you are.
 I believe that in such a situation, you should think about how to create another business using your current expertise.
 In this way, your business can best benefit from your prior experience.
 Otherwise, you will need to go back to the starting line, which means a year or a few years of working experience without any advantage for your business.